2 Enoch: Manuscript tradition

-Date
+Dating

 Dates ranging from the 1st century BCE to the 10th century CE have been proposed, with the late 1st century CE often preferred.
 The date of the text can be deduced solely on the basis of the internal evidence, since the book has survived only in the medieval manuscripts (even if a reference to 2 Enoch could be found in Origen's On the First Principles i, 3:3).
 2 Enoch's composition must be later than that of the Book of the Watchers in 1 Enoch, around the 3rd century BCE.
 The crucial arguments for the early dating of the text have very largely been linked to the themes of the Temple in Jerusalem and its ongoing practices and customs.
 Scholarly efforts have been, in this respect, mostly directed toward finding hints that the Sanctuary was still standing when the original text was composed.
 Scholars note that the text gives no indication that the destruction of the Temple had already occurred at the time of the book's composition.
 Critical readers of pseudepigraphic texts would have difficulty finding any explicit expression of feelings of sadness or mourning about the loss of the sanctuary.

 Affirmations of the value of animal sacrifice and Enoch's halakhic instructions, found in 2 Enoch 59, also appear to be fashioned not in the "preservationist", mishnaic-like style, but rather as if they reflected sacrificial practices that still existed when the author was writing his book.
 The author tries to legitimize the central place of worship, through reference to the place Ahuzan, which is a cryptic name for a Jewish temple.

 Scholars have also previously noted in the text some indications of the ongoing practice of pilgrimage to the central place of worship.
 These indications could be expected in a text written in the Alexandrian diaspora.
 In his instructions to the children, Enoch repeatedly encourages them to bring the gifts before the face of God for the remission of sins, a practice which appears to recall well-known sacrificial customs widespread in the Second Temple period.
-Further, the Old Bulgarian apocalypse also contains a direct command to visit the Temple three times a day, an inconsistency if the sanctuary had been already destroyed.
+Further, the Old Church Slavonic apocalypse also contains a direct command to visit the Temple three times a day, an inconsistency if the sanctuary had been already destroyed.